champ786/E_procurement/README.md

 <p>
   This project focuses on to make E-procurement procedure more effective and useful for users and businesses.
-  Many time we have seen while shopping on an e-commerce website that a product is not good even it has got good ratings but reviews on the product says truth.
+  Many time we have seen while shopping on an e-commerce website that a product is not good even it has got good ratings .

+  But reviews on the product says truth.
   But it is impossible to check thousands of reviews and ratings on a particular product manually.
   But using some data analytics tools and techniques we can automate this process which will be very helpful for users to buy a good product.